David Kamande, MSW, LCSW

 Emily Horn, MSW, LSW

 Emily received her Bachelor’s degree in Social Work with a Minor in Philosophy from Indiana University South Bend and earned her Master’s degree in social work in 2024, with a concentration on clinical practice in mental health and addictions.
-She is currently a licensed social worker working full time with hospice and has spent her career working with the geriatric population.
+She is currently a licensed social worker working full time with the VA and has spent her career working with the geriatric population.
 She is trained in memory care and suicide prevention.

 Emily has a wide interest in mood disorders, personality disorder, and eating disorders.
 She also does couples and group therapy.